Special Assault Team: Background

 By the mid-1970s, Japanese law enforcement already established the Special Firearms Squad (特殊銃隊, Tokushu Jūtai), part-time sniper squads being launched as a response to the Kin Kiro incident in 1968.
 Assault sections were later established in some urban squads; these squads were predecessors of the Anti-firearms squads, but they were only part-time SWAT teams at this time.

 In response to the Dhaka Incident, the National Police Agency decided to set up full-time anti-terrorism special units at the Tokyo Metropolitan Police Department and the Osaka Prefectural Police Department in secret.
 The Tokyo unit was established as the Special Company (特科中隊, Tokka-chūtai) of its 6th Riot Police Unit and the Osaka unit as the "Zero" Company of its 2nd Riot Police Unit.
 The Tokyo unit was nicknamed SAP (Special Armed Police), and it was recognized as the official name around 1982 and the flag was awarded.
 Several SAP officers were sent to West Germany to be trained by GSG 9 operators due to their experience in resolving the hijacking of Lufthansa Flight 181.
-They were instructed on using MP5s, which they first used in the 1980s.
+They were instructed on using Heckler & Koch MP5s, which they first used in the 1980s.

 In 1996, it was officially announced that the tactical units had been organized, and their unit name were changed to SAT, Special Assault Teams.
 In addition to the MPD and Osaka teams, additional teams for the Hokkaido, Kanagawa, Chiba, Aichi, and Fukuoka Prefectural Police were also established.
 In 2005, a team of the Okinawa Prefectural Police was established, and existing units were also reinforced.